V8Thunder Rules and Procedures8th February 2022 updates in red.

 Grievances with another members driving may be submitted to any of the V8Thunder admin team by specifying the lap(s) in which the problem(s) occurred, along with description(s) of alleged offence(s) in confidence.
 Replay examples are necessary.

-Real names must be used when racing unless agreed in advance with the admins.
-Names and numbers must NOT to be changed during season.
+Full real forename and surnames must be used when racing unless agreed in advance with the admins (for example where someone who uses a middle or shortened name in everyday life to be addressed may use that).
+Numbers must NOT to be changed during season.

 Members must not chat/talk/send messages during qualifying; during a race only messages relating to racing are permitted, i.e. : "Pass high, going low, thank you, sorry" etc. Similarly, no spoken communications in "Race Chat" channel should occur during qualifying.
 During the race, only race-related communications are allowed (see above).